pvp-45/HTML-CSS/README.md

 The projects in this repository are organized as follows:

 - [Cafe Menu](CafeMenu/): I learnt CSS by designing a menu page for a cafe webpage.
+- [Cat Photo App](CatPhotoApp/): A webpage which includes all the basic concepts that I learned in HTML.

 ## Installation